theyashsisodiya/node-todo-cicd/README.md

 ## Access the Deployed Application

-The deployed version of this application can be accessed at [http://51.20.68.144:8000/todo](http://51.20.68.144:8000/todo).
+The deployed version on **AWS** of this application can be accessed at [http://51.20.68.144:8000/todo](http://51.20.68.144:8000/todo).
 Please note that the URL might change, so make sure to check the latest deployment URL.

 Feel free to explore the application and manage your todos!